m45k174/m45k174/README.md

-**  Make each program do one thing well. **
+**Make each program do one thing well.**

-- Mike Gancarz: The UNIX Philosophy
+     -Mike Gancarz: The UNIX Philosophy